 Anxious children are often highly sensitive and easily overwhelmed.
 In their distress, they may have regular meltdowns, or prefer to shut themselves away.
 These behaviours can be very hard to be with, and its’s not always easy to know how to respond.
 Your child may also complain of headaches, tummy aches or resist going to school.

 Perhaps you have a child who behaves impeccably at school, sits quietly in class, then comes home and acts out, kicking and screaming angrily.
 In my practise I have found this to be a common behaviour, but something you might be uncomfortable talking about.
 I know I was.

 I remember feeling very confused when my sweet, angelic 5 year old started acting out after starting school.
 This was many years ago now, but it started me on a journey of discovery.
-This journey is still continuing, as I attempt to understand children’s learning and behavioural challenges, and the best way to address them.
+This journey is ongoing, as I continue to understand children’s learning and behavioural challenges, and the best way to address them.

 As an Holistic Counsellor and Psychotherapist I now know I was not alone.
 I have met many parents facing similar issues, but at the time, I thought I was the only struggling parent in the entire universe.

 I have since realised that this behaviour was her way of telling me that her nervous system had been on heightened alert all day.
 She was struggling to cope in a new environment that was overwhelming.
 This behaviour was her way of releasing the tension that had built up during the day, something like the valve on a pressure cooker.

 When your child displays meltdowns and mood swings, this does not necessarily mean he or she is being naughty, or seeking attention, as is so often assumed.
 Rather, this can be their way of communicating something.
 Instead of punishment and chastisement, could it be that what they are really asking for is connection, support and understanding?